The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

 \subsubsection{Slit-Loss Correction}

-When measuring the emission-line fluxes from spectra observed through slit masks, care must be taken to account for loss of flux outside of the slits in order to recover the full integrated flux values.
-To this end, our emission-line fluxes were slit-loss-corrected on a galaxy-by-galaxy basis using the methodology of \citet{Emami2020}.
+When measuring the emission-line fluxes from spectra observed through slit masks, care must be taken to account for loss of flux outside of the slits in order to recover the true integrated flux values.
+To this end, our line-fluxes were slit-loss-corrected on a galaxy-by-galaxy basis using the methodology of \citet{Emami2020}.